About

 Michael Spalter was the Chair of the Board of Trustees of the Rhode Island School of Design (RISD) from 2011 to January 2023.

-He was also on the inaugural advisory boards of Harvard University’s Cultural Enterprise imitative, the Nantucket Project and the Whitney Museum of American Art’s Digital Art Acquisition Committee.
+He was also on the inaugural advisory boards of Harvard University’s Cultural Enterprise initiative, the Nantucket Project and the Whitney Museum of American Art’s Digital Art Acquisition Committee.
 He also served as a Trustee of the International Council of the Louvre for seven years Co-Chairing its first permanent endowment.

 All works that appear on the Anne and Michael Spalter Digital Art Collection website are original works created by the artists and are therefore copyrighted by the artists.